-(7) Recent Accounting Pronouncements:
+(6) Recent Accounting Pronouncements:

 The Governmental Accounting Standards Board (GASB) has issued several pronouncements that have effective dates that may impact future financial statements.
-Listed below are pronouncements with required implementation dates, as adjusted based on the impacts of GASB Statement No. 95, effective for subsequent fiscal years that have not yet been implemented.
+Listed below are pronouncements with required implementation dates effective for subsequent fiscal years that have not yet been implemented.
 Management has not currently determined what, if any, impact implementation of the following will have on the CRA's financial statements: